I’ll preface this by saying never underestimate how much your salon or spa is going to end up meaning.

 Always keep a close eye, even if you have to knock on a salon door during treatment, to check if everything is okay.

 Try to let go a little at a time.
 This is hard, but it still has to be done – unless you are happy to remain a one-man band forever.

 Having an open, trusting relationship with staff and telling them your fears will also help.
 Let them know your feelings and how important these tasks and duties are to the smooth running of business.
 Tell them how important the clients are, how hard you have worked to build up loyalty.

 How to really get your head around delegation.

-Remember yourself the great qualities you first saw in her.
-Reassure your client that you are certain her treatment is going to be perfect, and if not she always has the choice to come back to you.
+You have to, you hired them, so remember yourself the qualities you first saw.
+Reassure clients that you’re certain their treatments will be perfect, and if not she always has the choice to come back to you.